8th Grade Placement Test

 - Please arrive by 8:45am for your scheduled test date

 - Bring two #2 pencils.
-We will not have pencils to share this year due to COVID-19 restrictions.
+We will also have some on hand for students.

 - No calculators are permitted

 - Test results will be released to parents/guardians two weeks after the test has been administered

 The following are some frequently asked questions regarding the North Catholic Placement Test.
 Our math department chair, Mr. Kevin Henry, has provided valuable insight regarding when to take the exam, as well as its purpose for high school admissions.

 - Should my child take the placement exam as late as possible so that they cover more content during their 8th grade year?